my-yangj/logik/tools/sysc/readme.md

-#
+# flatpat

-check if flatpat can be used to build a bundle of s/w together. it is easier to track the s/w lifecycle and release compiled the conan package system.
+consider if flatpat can be used to replace conan.
+- it is easier to track the s/w lifecycle and release compiled the conan package system.
 - flatpat need a runtime base
-- the packaged s/w will in a sandbox
-- how to invoke commandline utils?

-# flatpat

->>>> from flatpat.org
+see. flatpat.org
-Flat pack a bundle of program together into a single app should be possible.
+pack a bundle of program together into a single flatpat app should be possible, with software inter-dependence being resolved.

 ```flatpak run --command=sh --devel <application-id>```
 This creates a sandbox for the application with the given ID and, instead of running the application, runs a shell inside the sandbox.